HillsMakan/sydneyhillsmakan/src/content/partner/ranjus_square.md

   - Halal
 region: victoria
 discount_pct: 10
-discount_text: "Including catering and excluding promotions "
+discount_text: 'Including catering and excluding promotions '
 ---

 **Ranju's Square – Malaysian Indian Cuisine in Seabrook**

 Welcome to Ranju’s Square, your destination for authentic Malaysian Indian food in Seabrook.
 We serve a rotating weekly menu filled with traditional favourites, bringing the rich and diverse flavours of Malaysia straight to your plate.

 Weekend Specials Include :

-* Mutton Briyani
+- Mutton Briyani
-* String Hoppers
+- String Hoppers
-* Sweet Appam
+- Sweet Appam

 Join us every Friday to Sunday for our popular Banana Leaf Meal – a true taste of South Indian tradition.

 We also create delicious homemade sweets including :

-* Brownies
+- Brownies
-* Coconut Candies
+- Coconut Candies
-* Cookies and a variety of traditional treats
+- Cookies and a variety of traditional treats

 Catering Services : Perfect for birthdays, weddings, and events – we cater for groups from 10 up to 250 guests.